goldandrei/Nebius-Serverless/README.md

 *Leaderboard, score-vs-cost and latency charts, and per-sample answers after comparing three models on the NL → JSON Command task.*

+## Why this exists

+Public benchmark leaderboards rank models on generic tasks, and those rankings shift constantly.
+But a model that sits *lower* on a public chart can easily be the better choice for **your** data — the benchmark never saw your prompts, your formats, or your quality bar.
+The only way to know which model is actually best for your use case is to test them on your own data.

+That's what this dashboard is for.
+Bring your own tasks, run several models against them, and get a like-for-like comparison on the three things that actually decide a deployment:

+- **Quality** — did it get the answer right on *your* data, under *your* scorer.
+- **Latency** — how fast it responds.
+- **Cost / value** — what you pay for that quality.

+A cheaper, "lower-ranked" model that nails your task at a fraction of the cost often beats the headline leader.
+This tool is how you find out — on real infrastructure, with real numbers.

 ## Backends

 Each model is routed automatically by its catalog entry — a single comparison